Yash-Vekaria/yash-vekaria.github.io/_pages/about.md

 I completed my Bachelors of Technology in Computer Science from **The LNM Institute of Information Technology, India** in 2020.
 My undergraduate advisor was Professor [Sakthi Balan](http://sakthibalan.in/).
 I was also briefly co-advised by Dr. [Nicolas Kourtellis](https://www.concordia-h2020.eu/nicolas-kourtellis/) and Professor [Nishanth Sastry](https://www.surrey.ac.uk/people/nishanth-sastry).

-Broadly, my research interests include Security, Privacy and Machine Learning.
+Broadly, my research interests include Security, Privacy and Applied Machine Learning.
 My focus is towards making our web more secure and private with the use of ML-based techniques.
 I carry out web-based large-scale Internet measurements to study and improve the dynamics of web.
 Specifically, my current research is focused at exploring and understanding the online advertisment ecosystem to mitigate ad-fraud.
+It excites me to study and uncover issues in the ad-tech supply chain, click-fraud practices and other forms of ad-fraud to build a more private and safe advertising space for everyone.

 Updates